Grant TypePost PhD Research Grant

 Project TitleLew-Levy, Sheina (Cambridge, U. of) "Hand-thrown spears: Ballistics, accuracy and learning to hunt among BaYaka Congo Basin foragers"

+DR. SHEINA LEW-LEVY, Cambridge University, Cambridge, United Kingdom, received funding in April 2019 to aid research on “Hand-thrown Spears: Ballistics, Accuracy and Learning to Hunt among BaYaka Congo Basin Foragers.”
 Understanding the use of thrown spears, and the transmission of knowledge for hunting with these weapons, has important implications for evaluating changes in the biological, cultural and social evolution of humans.
 In spite of the significance of spears, most studies of spear throwing rely on experiments conducted by untrained participants or historical ethnographic information.
-Here, we aim to investigate the effectiveness of hand-thrown spears alongside the acquisition of spear hunting knowledge among Congo Basin BaYaka foragers, a population that regularly uses spears for subsistence hunting.
-Our research goals are to determine (1) the ballistics and accuracy of thrown spears (2) how strength, size and experience contribute to spear throwing proficiency, and (3) how spear hunting knowledge is transmitted from one generation to the next.
-We expect to find that BaYaka foragers will be more accurate spear throwers than javelin athletes and participants untrained in throwing spears from existing experimental archeology replications; that strength, size, and experience all contribute to effective spear throwing; and that teaching will be common in the transmission of spear hunting, a complex domain.
-The proposed project will make important advances in understanding technological transitions, life history, and learning mechanisms in our evolutionary past.
+Here, we aimed to investigate the effectiveness of hand-thrown spears alongside the acquisition of spear hunting knowledge among Congo Basin BaYaka foragers, a population that regularly uses spears for subsistence hunting.
+Our research goals were to determine: 1) the ballistics and accuracy of thrown spears; 2) how strength, size and experience contribute to spear throwing proficiency; and 3) how spear hunting knowledge is transmitted from one generation to the next.
+BaYaka male adults and teenagers participated in interviews about how they learned to hunt with spears, threw spears in an experimental setup, and participated in paired adolescentadult spear hunts while wearing GoPros, in order to examine how the teaching of spear hunting ocurred in this population.
+Once analyzed, these data will make important advances in understanding technological transitions, life history, and learning mechanisms among the BaYaka, with implications for understanding changes in our evolutionary past as well.